valhalla/valhalla-docs/isochrone/api-reference.md

 When making a map, drawing the isochrone contours as lines is more straightforward than polygons, and, therefore, currently is the default and recommended method.
 When deciding between the output as lines and polygons, consider your use case and the additional styling considerations involved with polygons.
 For example, fills should be rendered as semi-transparent over the other map layers so they are visible, although you may have more flexibility when using a vector-based map.
 In addition, polygons from multiple contour levels do not have overlapping areas cut out or removed.
 In other words, the outer contours include the areas of any inner contours, causing the colors and transparencies to blend when multiple contour polygons are drawn at the same time.

-Mapzen is working on improving the polygon isochrone output and rendering capabilities, including by demoting some rings to be inners of other rings and removing potential self-intersections in polygon geometries.
+The Valhalla team has plans to improving the polygon isochrone output and rendering capabilities, including by demoting some rings to be inners of other rings and removing potential self-intersections in polygon geometries.

 ## Isochrone demonstration in Mobility Explorer

-Mapzen's [Mobility Explorer](https://mapzen.com/mobility/explorer) helps you understand transportation networks around the world and has tools for adding isochrones to a map.
+The open-source [Mobility Explorer](https://github.com/transitland/mobility-explorer) tool helps you understand transportation networks around the world and has tools for adding isochrones to a map.
 Search for a location and add a point to the map, then generate isochrones for certain modes of transit from that location.

-You can review the [documentation](/explorer/isochrones.md) and get started with Mobility Explorer at https://mapzen.com/mobility/explorer.

 ## Future work on the isochrone service

 The Isochrone service is in active development.
-You can follow the [Mapzen blog](https://mapzen.com/blog) to get updates.
-To report software issues or suggest enhancements, open an issue in the [Valhalla GitHub repository](https://github.com/valhalla/valhalla/issues) or send a message to [routing@mapzen.com](mailto:routing@mapzen.com).
+To report software issues or suggest enhancements, open an issue in the [Valhalla GitHub repository](https://github.com/valhalla/valhalla/issues).

 Several other options are being considered as future service enhancements.
 These include: